RE/MAX Field: History

 Opened in 1995, Telus Field replaced the 60-year-old John Ducey Park (formerly Renfrew Park) on the same site.
 The stadium's naming rights were purchased by the Telus Communications telecommunications company in September 1995 for a 14-year deal.

-It has 12 ft walls all the way around except in centre field, where the batter's eye is a 34 ft green monster which is the third highest wall in professional baseball.
+It has 12 ft walls all the way around except in centre field, where the batter's eye is a 34 ft green monster which in 2008 was the third highest wall in professional baseball.
 Three players, Matthew LeCroy, Michael Cuddyer, and Todd Sears have hit home runs over it.
 Telus Field held the IBAF World Cup Women's baseball in the summer of 2004 and from July 25 to August 3, 2008, the park held the IBAF AAA World Junior Championships for the 7th time since it started in 1981.

 Despite Telus's naming rights expiring in 2009 the stadium continued to use the name Telus Field until opening the 2016 season as Edmonton Ballpark, or simply Ballpark.
 Being displaced by the 2016 Fort McMurray wildfire, the Fort McMurray Giants played their inaugural season at the then Edmonton Ballpark.
 In May 2017 the stadium was renamed RE/MAX Field by the Edmonton Prospects; gaining naming rights and naming the park after the team's sponsor, RE/MAX, for three years.

 On May 20, 2020, Baseball Edmonton Inc., a group led by former Edmonton Oilers player Randy Gregg, reached a deal with the city of Edmonton to lease the stadium for ten years.
 Gregg said that his group would try to secure an agreement for a second WCBL team to play at RE/MAX field, but he hoped the Prospects would continue to play there as well.
 However, the owner of the Prospects claimed the ongoing negotiations regarding their use of the field "[seemed] fraught with challenges."
 Gregg also outlined several possible plans to expand use of the field throughout the year, including the inclusion of minor baseball leagues, collaborations with local cultural and music groups, and an indoor attachment under the left field bleachers to allow for greater use of the facility during the winter.
 Baseball Edmonton Inc. advocated for the stadium to be included in the planned redevelopment of the Rossdale neighbourhood.

-After discussions with the WCBL ended, Baseball Edmonton instead established an expansion team in the West Coast League, the Edmonton Riverhawks.
-The team debuted at RE/MAX Field for the 2022 season, after missing 2020 and 2021 due to the COVID-19 pandemic.
-The Prospects, now without a stadium, played as a road team until moving into Myshak Metro Ballpark in 2025.
+After discussions with the WCBL ended, Baseball Edmonton instead established an expansion team in the West Coast League, the Edmonton Riverhawks, and took over operations of the Edmonton Collegiate Baseball Club of the Canadian College Baseball Conference (which was renamed Edmonton Collegiate Hawks.)
+The Riverhawks debuted at RE/MAX Field for the 2022 season, after missing 2020 and 2021 due to the COVID-19 pandemic.
+The Prospects, now without a stadium, began construction on Myshak Metro Ballpark in 2023; as of 2026, the stadium remains unfinished.